RedHatEcosystem/Dynatrace/collections/dynatrace/oneagent_deploy/README.md

 **Ansible Galaxy**

-Use `ansible-galaxy install dynatrace.oneagent` to install the latest stable release of the role on your system.
+Use `ansible-galaxy install dynatrace.oneagent_deploy` to install the latest stable release of the role on your system.

 **Git**